sheenanick/wedding/README.md

 ## Description

-This is a multi-page web application created with React and Redux, and styled with Sass.
-It features a countdown component on the home page, and also has a RSVP form which is hooked up to Firebase.
+This is a web application created using React, Redux and React Router, and styled with Sass.
+The application features a countdown component on the home page, and also has a RSVP form which is hooked up to Firebase.
 It can be viewed on Heroku [here](https://winter-wondoland.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).